 If you are aware of or suspect any violation of our Code, company policies or the law, you have a duty to raise your concerns.
 You should openly, honestly and promptly raise your concerns and never delegate the responsibility of reporting misconduct, nor should you assume someone else will report the misconduct.

 We encourage you to raise your concerns to your supervisor.
 If you are unsatisfied with your supervisor’s response or if you feel uncomfortable speaking with your supervisor about your concerns, you may raise your concerns to a member of your management team or your local HR representative.

-If you are aware of material or significant concerns or complaints regarding accounting matters or publically filed documents, please reference the WhistleBlower Policy for information about raising these concerns with the Audit Committee of the Board of Directors without fear of dismissal or retaliation.
+If you are aware of material or significant concerns or complaints regarding accounting matters or publicly filed documents, please reference the Whistleblower Policy for information about raising these concerns with the Audit Committee of the Board of Directors without fear of dismissal or retaliation.

 In addition to the options listed above, you have another option to ask questions or raise concerns by contacting our Help Line.
 We encourage you to use the Help Line option when you:

 The Help Line is operated by an independent third-party and is available 24 hours a day, seven days a week by phone.
 It uses a specific toll-free telephone number based on the country from which you are calling.
 If you are calling from the United States dial 1.888.301.7304.
 If you are calling from outside the United States, refer to the Contacts section.
 You may also use the internet Web Line at TellTysonFirst.com.

 When you contact the Help Line, please provide as much of the following information as possible: